AstroPathJHU/mIFTO/README.md

      - List the thresholds in order of increasing dilution separated by a comma
        - E.g. 12.5,13.6,14.7
        - Must be same length as number of concentrations
-     - List the thresholds in order of increasing dilution separated by a comma
+     - List the connected pixel values in order of increasing dilution separated by a comma
        - E.g. 12,13,14
        - Number of pixels above the threshold which must be connected for the values to be included in the positive signal, (setting can be set in inForm colocalization module and should be translated here)
        - Must be same length as number of concentrations and should be whole numbers
      - Click ‘Run Pixel-by-Pixel’
-10. A windows explorer box will be generated to find data folder and a progress bar should open in the bottom right hand corner
+10. A windows explorer box will be generated to find a data folder and a progress bar should open in the bottom right hand corner
     - If data is in separate folders select the parent folder
     - The windows explorer may open behind the Rstudio or web browser window
 11. The program will produce results in a Results.cell or Results.pixels folder for cell or pixel data respectively